You are here: Urology Textbook > Signs and symptoms > Gynecomastia

 - Psychotropic drugs, cannabis

 The cause of gynecomastia cannot be identified in 50%.
-Gynecomastia is associated with the following chronic diseases: liver cirrhosis, diabetes mellitus, tuberculosis, heart failure and renal insufficiency.
+Gynecomastia is associated with the following chronic diseases: liver cirrhosis, diabetes mellitus, tuberculosis, heart failure and chronic kidney disease.

 Non-glandular Male Breast Enlargement